Montana Drone Laws

 LAANC Coverage

-LAANC available at 726 airports nationwide, including major Montana airports.
-Near-real-time authorization available for flights under 400 feet in controlled airspace.
+LAANC authorization available at 726 airports nationwide, including Montana locations near Billings, Bozeman, Great Falls, Missoula, and Helena.
+Recreational and Part 107 pilots can obtain near-real-time authorizations for flights under 400 feet in controlled airspace around these airports.

 Major Airports